 Mount Rushmore National Memorial Quarter

-The final quarter to be released in 2013 from the US Mint will be the 2013 Mount Rushmore National Memorial Quarter and honors the site located in South Dakota.
-The release of this strike will also mark the release of the twentieth quarter in the United States Mint America the Beautiful Quarters® Program.
+The final quarter-dollar from the United States Mint for 2013 is the Mount Rushmore National Memorial Quarter honoring the site located in South Dakota.
+The release also marks the twentieth in the United States Mint America the Beautiful Quarters® Program.
+It is scheduled to enter circulation on November 4, 2013.

-Along with these quarter dollars, the Mint will also be issuing five ounce silver coins that will contain the same basic designs as the quarters.
-The bullion silver coins were authorized by the same Act which authorized the quarters, but the Mint will also be striking uncirculated five ounce silver coins based on the authority given the Treasury Secretary to design, strike and sell numismatic products.
+Along with these quarter dollars, the United States Mint will offer five ounce silver coins containing the same designs as the quarters but in a much larger frame work since each is 3 inches in diameter.
+The bullion, 99.9% pure silver coins were authorized by the same Act permitting the America the Beautiful Quarters, but the Mint also strikes uncirculated five ounce silver coins for collectors based on the authority given the Treasury Secretary to design.

-The Mount Rushmore National Memorial Quarter should appear late in the fall season of 2013.
-Four other coins will appear before it.
-These coins are the White Mountain National Forest Quarter, the Perry’s Victory and International Peace Memorial Quarter, the Great Basin National Park Quarter, and the Fort McHenry National Monument and Historic Shrine Quarter.
+Four other quarter-dollars launched in 2013 prior to the Mount Rushmore National Memorial Quarter.
+These include the White Mountain National Forest Quarter, the Perry’s Victory and International Peace Memorial Quarter, the Great Basin National Park Quarter, and the Fort McHenry National Monument and Historic Shrine Quarter.
+(Read about the 2013 quarters.)

 Mount Rushmore National Memorial information

-George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln are the faces that adorn Mount Rushmore.
-The reason each of these presidents were selected was that Borglum felt they had played an important role in expanding the United States of America.
+George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln are the faces that adorn the monument.
+Borglum felt that each of these presidents played an important role in expanding the United States of America.

-The goal of Mount Rushmore was to bring tourism to South Dakota.
-With an estimated 2 million visitors a year, that goal is continually being met.
+A goal of Mount Rushmore was to bring tourism to South Dakota.
+With an estimated 2 million visitors a year, that goal is continually met.

 Mount Rushmore, the mountain on which the carving is named after, was named itself after Charles E. Rushmore, an attorney in New York City that visited the Black Hills in 1885.